Understanding Customer Search Intentions in Fashion eCommerce

 Some customers have a specific problem they’re trying to solve (“dresses that cover shoulders”) or a specific feature(s) in mind (“satin, button-up A-line dress”).
 Each of these customers has a different goal, and it’s vital that your search system recognizes the differences.

-Unless your customer uses the exact terminology that aligns with product tags (more on that below), they may miss out on products--or an entire category.
+Unless your customer uses the exact terminology that aligns with eCommerce product tags (more on that below), they may miss out on products--or an entire category.

 Every customer fits into a different “search persona”--and some are a combination of different personas.